doublep/logview/README.md

 You will need to customize at least one of those, or maybe all three.
 All the variables are well-documented in customization interface.

-However, it is also possible that Logview fails because it currently looks only at the first line in the file.
-If real log entries in your logs do not start at the very beginning, automatic guessing will not succeed even when you have already registered the submode.
-In this case, you can force Logview to switch to appropriate submode using `C-c C-c` shortcut.
+However, it is also possible that Logview fails because it looks only at the first lines of the buffer.
+As of 0.14 this can be up to 500 lines (see option `logview-guess-lines`), but in the unlikely case real log entries in your files start even later, you can customize this value.
+However, there is an optimization in Logview: if it discovers several lines that do look like log entry start, yet cannot be understood by the mode, guessing is aborted.
+This is done because otherwise guessing could take very long time and would still be unsuccessful.
+This optimization is triggered upon seeing `logview-max-promising-lines` such lines (default value is just 3).
+You can always customize this setting if needed, but remember, that this can lead to very long guessing times.

+Finally, you can always force Logview to switch to appropriate submode using `C-c C-c` shortcut.
 Remember that you still need to have it registered first.
 In case you don’t want to manually select submode each time in such cases, you can set up some automatic switching from a hook using Elisp function `logview-choose-submode`.

 If you think your log format is standard enough, you can open an issue and request format addition to the list of mode built-ins.